appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Used to define the key from the **Source Data** of the MultiSelect widget that provides the values for each option in the dropdown list.
-If you want to perform some transformation using JavaScript, click the **JS** button next to the property.
+Defines the key from the **Source Data** property that specifies the values for each option in the Multiselect widget.
+To provide value to this field using code, click the **JS** button next to the property.

 </dd>